 The thermoplastic coating, associated with PPF, is applied as a unit which makes it easy to reverse errors during application.
 If there is an accidental scratch on the surface, you’ll only need to replace part of the PPF.
 On the contrary, removing a ceramic coating is complex and requires the services of a professional detailer.

 Some marketers push the narrative that ceramic coatings are scratch-resistant, which is misleading.
 Towels or cleaning sponges can trap gravel, dirt, and other solid particles, which are likely to cause swirl marks.

 Ceramic Coating creates stronger paint bonds that prevent swirl marks likely to form during the cleaning process.
 Even so, it’s not very effective in deterring deep scratches from gravel, pebbles, and dirt.

 On the contrary, PPF has healing properties that help seal minor to mild cracks on the exterior surfaces.
 As such, it’s more effective in minimizing the impact of rocks and absorbing minor scratches.

 Let Us Help You Install An Excellent Coating For Your Ride

-A ceramic or PPF coating boosts your car exteriors’ visual impression and physical properties.
+A ceramic coating or paint protection film boosts your car exteriors’ visual impression and physical properties.
 You may opt to install ceramic coating because of the superior benefits it offers for ultraviolet protection.

 That said, it’s essential to work with a car expert like California Tint who understands different coating technologies.
 We’ll help you decide on the best coating for your ride and install it professionally.
 Contact us today to learn more.